ketchbrookanalytics/covid_test_spotter/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CT COVID-19 At-Home Test Spotter
+# COVID-19 At-Home Test Spotter

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the **CT COVID-19 At-Home Test Spotter** app is to allow users to locate and report the availability of at-home COVID testing kits at retail locations in their state.
+The goal of the **COVID-19 At-Home Test Spotter** app is to allow users to locate and report the availability of at-home COVID testing kits at retail locations in their state.

 It works very similar to the [Waze](https://www.waze.com/) app, in that the “reports” data is entirely user-driven.